Building Your Information Architecture

 Step 5: Organise your Thesaurus.
 There are three main ways to organise the terms on your list:

-• Moving items around by dragging and dropping
+1. Moving items around by dragging and dropping.

-• Clicking the Sort button to order the items alphabetically
+2. Clicking the Sort button to order the items alphabetically.

-• Grouping certain terms together.
-Click on the Add Group button.
+3. Grouping certain terms together.
+Click on the Add group button.
 Give the group a name.
 Underneath the name, you can add terms by typing them in the spaces provided.
-Alternatively, you can drag and drop existing terms into the group.

 Step 6: When you have finished, click Save.